 This action & adventure is a hardcover edition that was published by G.P.
 Putnam's Sons on September 13, 2016 and has 387 pages.

-Other books by this author that I've reviewed include Crescent Dawn, The Jungle, Kingdom, Devil's Gate, The Storm, The Tombs, Poseidon's Arrow, Zero Hour, The Mayan Secrets, Mirage, Ghost Ship, The Eye of Heaven, Piranha, The Emperor's Revenge, Odessa Sea, Havana Storm.
+Other books by this author which I have reviewed include Crescent Dawn, The Jungle, Kingdom, Devil's Gate, The Storm, The Tombs, Poseidon's Arrow, Zero Hour, The Mayan Secrets, Mirage, Ghost Ship, The Eye of Heaven, Piranha, The Emperor's Revenge, Odessa Sea, Havana Storm, Nighthawk, The Romanov Ransom

 Eighth in The Fargo Adventures action adventure series and revolving around Sam and Remi Fargo, treasure-hunting millionaires.
 The prologue opens in the fall of 1216 in Norfolk, England.